 Thanks to the support of our members and donors, FNLPM is able to grant funding to the New London Public Museum each year for projects and initiatives above and beyond its day-to-day operating budget.
+Over $60,000 in grants have been made by FNLPM to the Museum since 2012, including:

 Conservation of the Red Geranium Tea Room Sign